Skip to main content

 In the wake of the Members States-led United Nations (UN) Transforming Education Summit and the exchanges of the international community convened at the Teacher Task Force 14th Policy Dialogue Forum, a cohesive strategy emerges.
 Anchored in the Recommendations of the UN Secretary-General’s (UNSG) High-Level Panel on the Teaching Profession, which delineate the transformative path for educators, and supported by the new data and analysis from the Global Report on Teachers, providing the pragmatic "how-to" guide, the Teacher Task Force (TTF) is poised for action.

-Through its 2024 advocacy campaign #TeachersMissing, the Teacher Task Force will harness the collective momentum to address the critical issue of teacher shortages.
-Rallying the network and partners, the campaign will be launched at the TES stock-taking meeting 17 June 2024 at UNESCO HQ, to inform and influence key global decision and gatherings, including the Education Groups of the G7 and G20, the Global Education Meeting, and the 2024 UN Summit of the Future.
-Regionally, it will also aim to inform the African Union Year of Education.
-The campaign will culminate with a Call to Action endorsed by the network and presented at the Global Education Meeting in November.
+Through its 2024 advocacy campaign #TeachersMissing, the Teacher Task Force harnessed the collective momentum to address the critical issue of teacher shortages.
+Rallying the network and partners, the campaign was launched at the TES stock-taking meeting 17 June 2024 at UNESCO HQ, to inform and influence key global decision and gatherings, including the Education Groups of the G7 and G20, the Global Education Meeting, and the 2024 UN Summit of the Future.
+Regionally, it also aimed to inform the African Union Year of Education.
+The campaign culminated with a call to action launched by the network and presented at the Global Education Meeting in November.

 Campaign objectives